Zoe353/Zoe353.github.io/_posts/2021-03-17-Branch-Predictor.md

 ##### Introduction
-Stalls due to control flow hazards and the presence of instructions, such as, function calls, direct and in-direct jump, returns, etc. that modify the control flow of a program, are detrimental to a pipelined processor's performance.To mitigate these stalls, various branch prediction techniques are used.
+Stalls due to control flow hazards and the presence of instructions, such as, function calls, direct and in-direct jump, returns, etc. that modify the control flow of a program, are detrimental to a pipelined processor's performance.
+To mitigate these stalls, various branch prediction techniques are used.
 In this project, I implemented various branch predictors, a two level Global History Branch predictor (GShare), a two level Local History predictor (Yeh-Patt), and finally a perceptron branch predictor.
-I models a Pattern table (Smith Counters), or perceptron table, and a global history register or history table depending on the predictor being simulated.
+I modeled a Pattern table (Smith Counters), or perceptron table, and a global history register or history table depending on the predictor being simulated.

 ##### The GShare Predictor